-Table 3.1: Meeting the MTS Outcomes: matrix of LIP objectives and MTS outcomes
+Table 3.1 Meeting the MTS Outcomes: matrix of LIP objectives and MTS outcomes

-CTS objective/MTS Outcome London's stree ets will t be Public transport will Active, efficient and sustainable travel will be the best option in new developments Transport investment will unlock the delivery of new homes and jobs Healthy and more Londoners will travel actively Safe and secure Used more efficiently and have less traffic on them Clean and green The public transport network will meet the needs of a growing London Public transport will be safe, affordable and accessible to all Public transport will be pleasant, fast, and reliable To transform our streets and places to enable an increase in walking and cycling. ~ ✓ ~ ~ ~ ~ ~ ✓ To reduce car ownership and use, and motor traffic levels in Camden ~ ~ ~ ~ ~ ~ ~ ✓ To deliver a sustainable transport system and streets that are accessible and inclusive for all ~ ✓ ~ ~ ~ ~ ~ ~ ✓ To substantially reduce all road casualties in Camden and progress towards zero Killed and Seriously Injured (KSI) casualties ~ ✓ ~ ~ ~ ~ 1 \checkmark
+CTS objective/MTS Outcome Londo London's streets will be transport w ill Active, Transport investment Healthy and more Londoners will travel actively Safe and secure Used more efficiently and have less traffic on them Clean and green The public transport network will meet the needs of a growing London Public transport will be safe, affordable and accessible to all Public transport will be pleasant, fast, and reliable efficient and sustainable travel will be the best option in new developments will unlock the delivery of new homes and jobs To transform our streets and places to enable an increase in walking and cycling. √ ✓ √ √ √ √ √ ✓ To reduce car ownership and use, and motor traffic levels in Camden ✓ ✓ ✓ √ ✓ ✓ ✓ ✓ To deliver a sustainable transport system and streets that are accessible and inclusive for all ✓ √ ✓ ✓ ✓ ✓ ✓ ✓ ✓

-CTS objective/MTS Outcome London's stre ets will k)e Public transport will Active, efficient and sustainable travel will be the best option in new developments Transport investment will unlock the delivery of new homes and jobs To reduce and mitigate the impact of transport-based emissions and noise in Camden. ~ \checkmark ~ ~ ~ ~ To deliver an efficient, well-maintained highways network and kerb-side spaces that prioritises the sustainable movement of goods and people ~ ~ ~ ~ ~ ✓ ~ ~ ✓ To ensure economic growth and regeneration is supported by, and supports, a sustainable transport network ✓ ~ ✓ ✓ ~ ~ ~ ~ ~
+CTS objective/MTS Outcome London's streets will be Public transport w ill Active, efficient and Transport investment Healthy and more Londoners will travel actively Safe and secure Used more efficiently and have less traffic on them Clean and green The public transport network will meet the needs of a growing London Public transport will be safe, affordable and accessible to all Public transport will be pleasant, fast, and reliable sustainable travel will be the best option in new developments will unlock the delivery of new homes and jobs To substantially reduce all road casualties in Camden and progress towards zero Killed and Seriously Injured (KSI) casualties ✓ √ √ √ √ ✓ √ ✓ To reduce and mitigate the impact of transport-based emissions and noise in Camden. ✓ √ ✓ ~ ✓ ✓ To deliver an efficient, well-maintained highways network and kerb-side spaces that prioritises the sustainable movement of goods and people √ √ √ ✓ ✓ √ ✓ ✓ ✓